moritzMantel/eng298-fa25-mod7-sbom-lab1/README.md

    trivy fs . --format cyclonedx --output ../deliverables/sbom_trivy_cdx.json
    ```

+5. **After both commands complete, run**

+   ```bash
+   ls ../deliverables/
+   ```
+   …to confirm your SBOM files were created (sbom_syft_spdx.json and sbom_trivy_cdx.json).

-5. **Record in your report:**
+6. **Record in your report:**
    - How many components each tool reported (Syft vs. Trivy),
    - One difference you notice between the SPDX SBOM and the CycloneDX SBOM (format, fields, component count, etc.), and
    - Screenshots of your terminal output.

-6. **Confirm SBOM files exist:**

-   ```bash
-   ls ../deliverables/
-   ```
 ---

 ## **Part 2: SBOM Vulnerability Analysis**

-1. **Feed the SBOM into Grype:**
+1. **Feed the Syft SBOM into Grype to discover CVEs:**

    ```bash
    grype sbom:../deliverables/sbom_syft_spdx.json -o table > ../deliverables/vuln_analysis_grype.txt
    ```

-   > ✅ If Grype reports zero vulnerabilities, that’s fine - include an explanation of why.

-2. **In your report, include a Top 5 Vulnerabilities table:**
+2. **In your report, include a table for the top 5 vulnerabilities that includes the following:**

    | **CVE** | **Severity** | **Component** | **Version** | **Comment** |
    |----------|---------------|----------------|--------------|--------------|
    | CVE-2023-0286 | High | OpenSSL | 3.0.2 | TLS certificate validation bypass |

-3. **Preview output:**
+3. **To preview your results in the terminal before opening the full file, run:**

    ```bash
    head -20 ../deliverables/vuln_analysis_grype.txt
    ```

-4. **Select one CVE** and summarize its cause or impact using NVD.
+4. **Copy the top 5 rows into your report table.
+Then select one CVE, locate it in the NVD Database, and summarize its cause or impact in one sentence.

 ---